Who are the jurors in Trump’s hush-money trial?

 When asked if he was aware of Trump’s other criminal cases, he responded: “I’ve heard of some of them.”

-Juror number two works in finance and lives in the Hell’s Kitchen area of New York City.
+A married man who works in investment banking and lives in the Hell’s Kitchen area of New York City.
+He has an MBA in finance.

-He follows Mr Trump’s former fixer, Michael D Cohen, who is set to be a key witness, on social media.
+He said that he doesn’t hold any strong beliefs or opinions, he does follow the news.
+He sees Trump’s Truth Social posts via Twitter and follows Mr Trump’s former fixer, Michael Cohen on social media.

 Juror number three is a “young to middle-aged man” originally from Oregon but moved to New York five years ago.